WebAssembly/spec/proposals/Exceptions.md

 ### Try and catch blocks.

-A _try_ block defines a list of instruction that may need to catch exceptions and/or clean up state when an exception is thrown.
+A _try_ block defines a list of instructions that may need to catch exceptions and/or clean up state when an exception is thrown.
 Like other higher-level constructs, a try block begins with a `try` instruction, and ends with an `end` instruction.
 That is, a try block is sequence of instructions having the